gizzmo123456/AMS-Build/CI-projects/pipelineJSON.md

 ```

 {
-  "build-name-format": "{project}_{build_hash}_build_{build_index}",            # build name format (optional, this is the default format, see above for available variables)
+  "build-name-format": "{project}_{build_hash}_build_{build_index}",            # [Optional] build name format
   "docker": {                                                                   # Specifies the docker image config
     "image": "dockerUser/mydockerimage:latest",                                 # The docker repo to pull the image from (This must be in a public repo as it stands)
-    "args": "-it --rm",                                                         # Any args that should be specifies when running the image
+    "args": "-it --rm",                                                         # [Optional] Any args that should be specifies when running the image
     "project-dest": "/root/project",                                            # The destination within the docker image that the project should be mounted
-    "build-output-dest": "/root/project/Builds"                                 # The destination within the docker image that build directory will be mounted
+    "build-output-dest": "/root/project/Builds",                                # The destination within the docker image that build directory will be mounted
+    "ams-container-dest:" "/root/AMS-Build",                                    # The destination within the docker image to mount AMS-Build
+    "stop-timeout": 10                                                          # [Optional] how long until to wait until the container is forcefully stopped.
   },
-  "webhook": {                                                                  # Specifies the web hook config, All web hook data must be supplied as POST and in json.
-                                                                                # ie. from a GitHub or BitBucket web hook.
-(As it stands AMS-CI Only support BitBucket)
-    "name": "push",                                                             # The name of the web hook, this must be supplied as a GET param when triggering the web hook
-    "project_request_name": "exampleProject",                                   # The project request name and supplied as a param when triggering the web hook (DOES NOT HAVE TO MATCH PROJECT NAME BUT MUST BE UNIQUE)
-                                                                                # ie. ?name=push&project=exampleProject
-    "authorized-actors": [                                                      # A list of authorized actors, actors must be supplied in the POST data.
-                                                                                # as it stands is must be in the json under JSON[actors][display_name]
-      "ashley sands"
-    ]
-  },
   "prepare-build": {                                                            # Commands to be run to prepare the build ready for task automation
       "master-dir-commands": [                                                  # A list of command that should be run to prepare the build before the directory is copied to the build directory
-          "cd testCIGame/",
           "sudo git pull origin master "
         ],
-        "get-git-hash": true,                                                   # Should the tool get the current git hash after the master has updated
+        "get-git-hash": true,                                                   # Should AMS-Build get the current git hash after the master has updated (non-webhook only, webhooks must always have the git hash supplied)
         "build-dir-commands": [                                                 # List of commands to be run inside the of the build directory after copying
-          "cd testCIGame/",
           "sudo git checkout --detach {git_hash}"
         ]
   }